-[Add here a quote from a notable participant, similar to the following]: "Lights On Afterschool celebrates the skills students learn at our afterschool programs,” [Name of notable] told the crowd.
-“It is a powerful reminder that afterschool programs keep children safe, inspire them to learn, and relieve working parents of worries about how their children spend their afternoons.
-Unfortunately, we don’t have enough afterschool programs, and too many kids are unsupervised and exposed to crime or other risks each afternoon.
-We need to open more programs and protect the programs we have.
-I am personally committed to doing all I can to ensure that, in the very near future, every [your city] child who needs an afterschool program has one.”
+[Add a quote from the program director or a notable participant, similar to this]: “Lights On Afterschool celebrates the remarkable work being done by students who attend our afterschool programs,” [Name, title and affiliation] said.
+“It is a powerful reminder that afterschool programs offer critical supports to children and families.
+Unfortunately, we don’t have enough afterschool programs, and too many kids are missing out on the opportunities they provide to learn and grow.
+We need to make vastly greater investments in afterschool.
+I hope we can all work together to ensure that every child who needs an afterschool program will have one.”

-[Add specifics about your afterschool program, similar to the following]: The [your city] Afterschool Program opened in 1999 with a 21st Century Community Learning Centers grant from the U.S. Department of Education.
-It now serves 250 children, providing homework assistance, mentoring, tutoring, and classes and clubs in sports, recreation, mathematics, chess, and dozens of other subjects.
-The program is a collaboration of the school system, YMCA, Museum of Arts and Sciences and three local colleges.
+[Add specifics about your afterschool program, similar to the following]: [Your program] now serves [#] children, providing homework assistance, mentoring, tutoring, and classes and clubs in sports, recreation, mathematics, chess, and dozens of other subjects.
+The program is a collaboration between the school system and [list partners].

-[Add a two-sentence description of your program with the url]
+[Add a two-sentence description of your program with its URL.]